marzin89/gulp-automation/README.md

 This task will copy all HTML files in the _src_ folder to the _pub_ folder whenever a change is made.

-#### cssTask
+#### sassTask
+This task will compile the SASS files in the _src_ folder into CSS.
-This task will concatenate, minify and copy the concatenated CSS file in the _src_ folder to the _pub_ folder.
+It will then concatenate, minify and copy the concatenated CSS file to the _pub_ folder.
 It will also update the browser window.

 #### jsTask
 This task will concatenate, minify and copy the concatenated JS file